projectatomic/atomic-enterprise-training/eap-latest-setup.md

   We do our best to point out where you will need to change things if your hostnames do not match.

+- Atomic Enterprise comes with a "router" component for external access to the cluster, using HAProxy.
+This is optional, but it is very common to want external systems to be able to access a cluster.

-- If you cannot create real forward resolving DNS entries in your DNS system, you will need to set up your own DNS server in the beta testing environment.
+  If you do not have administrative access to an existing DNS system (e.g. Route 53 in AWS, or a private DNS infrastructure), you will need to set up your own DNS server in the beta testing environment.
   Documentation is provided on DNSMasq in an appendix, [APPENDIX - DNSMasq setup](#appendix---dnsmasq-setup)

   Remember that NetworkManager may make changes to your DNS configuration/resolver/etc. You will need to properly configure your interfaces'